 REGULAR QUALIFYING TENANTS CATEGORY FACTS OUTCOME NOTES Income Certification at Initial Certification Resident(s) in Unit A is a Qualifying Tenant Unit A counts as an Affordable Unit.
 See Sections 2.4 - 2.6 for discussion of determining income, etc. Resident(s) in Unit A is not a Qualifying Tenant Unit A does not count as an Affordable Unit.
 See Sections 2.4 - 2.6 for discussion of determining income, etc. Income Certification at Recertification Resident(s) in Unit B was a Qualifying Tenant at Initial Certification and continues to be a Qualifying Tenant at Recertification Unit B continues to count as an Affordable Unit.
-Resident(s) in Unit B was not a Qualifying Tenant at Initial Certification, but becomes a Qualifying Tenant in the future Unit B counts as an Affordable Unit, as applicable, when resident becomes an appropriate Qualifying Tenant Resident(s) in Unit B was a Qualifying Tenant at Initial Certification but income increases (but not by more than 140% of AMGI) and is not a Qualifying Tenant at Recertification Unit B continues to count as an Affordable Unit, as applicable, so long as rent remains restricted to its respective set-aside and tenancy continues (see exception below - Next Available Unit Rule)

-REGULAR QUALIFYING TENANTS CATEGORY FACTS OUTCOME NOTES Next Available Unit Rule Exception - Resident(s) in Unit B was a Qualifying Tenant at Initial Certification and income exceeds AMGI by more than 140% at Recertification If, before such resident's next Recertification, the next available unit (Unit C) in the same project of comparable or smaller size to Unit B is occupied by a new resident who is not a Qualifying Tenant, Unit B does not count as an Affordable Unit, as applicable See Sections 2.7(B) for a discussion of the next available unit rule.
-Note: Under the 2008 Housing Act, this rule applies on a building-bybuilding basis instead of a project-by-project basis if tax credits under Code Section 42 are allowed with respect to the project.
+REGULAR QUALIFYING TENANTS CATEGORY CATEGORY FACTS OUTCOME NOTES Resident(s) in Unit B was not a Qualifying Tenant at Initial Certification, but becomes a Qualifying Tenant in the future Unit B counts as an Affordable Unit, as applicable, when resident becomes an appropriate Qualifying Tenant Resident(s) in Unit B was a Qualifying Tenant at Initial Certification but income increases (but not by more than 140% of AMGI) and is a Qualifying Tenant at Recertification Unit B continues to count as an Affordable Unit, as applicable, so long as rent remains restricted to its respective set-aside and tenancy continues (see exception below - Next Available Unit Rule) Next Available Unit Rule Exception - Resident(s) in Unit B was a Qualifying Tenant at Initial Certification and income exceeds AMGI by more than 140% at Recertification If, before such resident's next Recertification, the next available unit (Unit C) in the same project of comparable or smaller size to Unit B is occupied by a new resident who is not a Qualifying Tenant, Unit B does not count as an Affordable Unit, as applicable See Sections 2.7(B) for a discussion of the next available unit rule.
+Note: Under the 2008 Housing Act, this rule applies on a building-by-building basis instead of a project-by-project basis if tax credits under Code Section 42 are allowed with respect to the project.
 Consider, the applicable provisions of the respective Regulatory Agreement.
 Next Available Unit Rule Exception - Resident(s) in Unit B was a Qualifying Tenant at Initial Certification and income exceeds AMGI by more than 140% at Recertification If, before such resident's next Recertification, a unit (Unit C) in the same project of comparable or smaller size to Unit B is occupied by a new Qualifying Tenant, Unit B continues to count as an Affordable Unit, as applicable, so long as tenancy continues and the rent remains restricted, but stops counting as Affordable Unit, as applicable, when Unit C is occupied by the new Qualifying Tenant See Sections 2.7(B) for a discussion of the next available unit rule.
-Note: Under the 2008 Housing Act, this rule applies on a building-by-building basis instead of a project-by-project basis if tax credits under Code Section 42 are allowed with respect to the project.
+Note: Under the 2008 Housing Act, this rule applies on a building-bybuilding basis instead of a project-by-project basis if tax credits under Code Section 42 are allowed with respect to the project.
 Consider, the applicable provisions of the respective Regulatory Agreement.
-Current Law (pursuant to 2008 Housing Act) 100% of the units in a project are housed with Qualifying Tenants pursuant to Initial Certifications Recertification is not required for federal income tax purposes (but, may be required under the Regulatory Agreement, etc. unless waived) See Section 2.7(A) Consider, the applicable provisions of the respective Regulatory Agreement.